slackhq/circuit/docs/shared-elements.md

 By default Circuit provides a _Navigation_ and _Overlay_ `AnimatedVisibilityScope` when a `SharedElementTransitionScope` is available and either `NavigableCircuitContent` or `ContentWithOverlays` has been used.

-An `AnimatedScope` can be provided using `ProvideAnimatedTransitionScope`, including a custom variations.
+An `AnimatedScope` can be provided using `ProvideAnimatedTransitionScope`, including custom scopes.
 Doing so will make the `AnimatedVisibilityScope` available to the `SharedElementTransitionScope` inside the `ProvideAnimatedTransitionScope`.

 ```kotlin
 AnimatedContent(modifier = modifier, transitionSpec = transitionSpec()) { targetState ->